smartinternz02/SPS-9920-Inventory-Managment-System-for-Retailers/README.md

 This repository contains all the supporting files that is developed while creating a full fledged project in python and flask.

 ********************************************************************
-    Phases that were encountered while building this project
+###    Phases that were encountered while building this project
 ********************************************************************

+#### To pull this docker image use command: docker pull akash0087/retinvcapp:v4

 *** Phase-1 : Identiying the aspects for which HTML pages needs to be designed i.e home, login, registration etc. pages.